Orchestrating ServiceNow IT Workflows: How Zenflow Speeds Up Catalog Item and Script Include Development

 Modern enterprises run on structured IT Service Management (ITSM) platforms, and ServiceNow operates as the primary operational database for managing internal operations.
-From resolving critical server outages to automating complex employee onboarding tasks, ServiceNow developers write the crucial logic that powers corporate environments.
+From resolving critical server outages to automating employee onboarding tasks, ServiceNow developers write the logic that powers corporate environments.

-However, writing, testing, and verifying ServiceNow scripts remains a highly fragmented, browser-bound experience.
+However, writing, testing, and verifying ServiceNow scripts remains a fragmented, browser-bound experience.
 The lack of standard local developer environments, combined with slow cloud-based testing cycles, introduces substantial friction.

 According to a 2026 ServiceNow Development Quality Report, developers spend over 55% of their working hours manually mapping payloads, copying scripts into browser-based Script Includes, and triggering catalog items to verify if an integration executed correctly.